Wenlin-Chen/ADKF-IFT/README.md

 python fs_mol/plotting/collect_eval_runs.py {model_name} {evaluation_output_directory}
 ```

-Meta-testing results for classification can be collected by running:
+Meta-testing results for regression can be collected by running:
 ```bash
 python fs_mol/plotting/collect_eval_runs.py {model_name} {evaluation_output_directory} --metric r2
 ```

 Results can then be visualized using the notebooks in the `visualize_results` folder.

+---
+---

+Below is the original README file from the FS-Mol repository.

 # FS-Mol: A Few-Shot Learning Dataset of Molecules